Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The Good Omen

-People in Ireland had the impulse to believe that a lot of mundane things are actually omens of luck.
+People in Ireland believed that many mundane things were omens of luck.
 One of those signs includes getting married during a harvest; people consider it a good omen.
 Another luck bringer was hearing the sound of a Cuckoo bird on your wedding day.

 Ward Off the Evil Spirits

 Traditionally, people rang wedding bells believing that it kept the devil away.
-However, it seems that this was not their only way to stave off the evil spirits.
+However, this was not their only way to stave off the evil spirits.
 There were plenty of Irish wedding superstitions!

 The ancient Irish wedding traditions obliged couples to eat salt and oatmeal on their big day.
 That was one way to ensure a peaceful marriage.
-These notions stem back to some Catholic and Gaelic customs that took place in Ireland.
+These notions stem back to some Catholic and Gaelic customs in Ireland.

 Today, traditional Irish food such as a full Irish breakfast and soda bread is eaten by the wedding party in the morning.
-Ireland has some funny Irish wedding traditions to say the least!
+Ireland has some funny Irish wedding traditions!

-Why not include some traditional Irish wedding blessings to your ceremony, here are some of our favourites from the list.
-You can ask anyone to say a wedding ceremony, from you priest or officiator, to a loved one, member of the wedding party or even the bride and groom themselves!
+Why not include some traditional Irish wedding blessings in your ceremony?
+Here are some of our favourites from the list.
+You can ask anyone to pray during your wedding ceremony, from your priest or officiator to a loved one, a wedding party member, or even the bride and groom themselves!

 • Mo sheacht mbeannacht ort! [pronunciation: Muh shocked bannocked urt!]
 (My seven blessings on you!)